The winter show circuit

-In early October, it is Nuit Blanche, a major highlight of Parisian nightlife—undoubtedly the most cultural and talked-about event in all of Grand Paris!
-Pull an all-nighter to explore contemporary art in all its forms and in a number of amazing venues.
 At the end of the month, the Pitchfork Music Festival Paris celebrates indie music with a thrilling line-up over 3 days at the Halle de la Villette!

 To bring fall to a pleasant close, don’t miss the fifth edition of the Festival Kalypso, a festive event showcasing hip-hop dance at key venues in the Val-de-Marne.